For my part 2, click here

 After booking my flight to Taipei on TransAsia, I decided to fly to another city with a new carrier.
 I had a look at my options which included domestic flights.
 I can't remember who but someone mentioned about the 787 Dreamliner and I realized that ANA was flying this aircraft to Taipei Songshan.
 Checking the website for the airfare and I found a return trip ticket that cost around S$500 which was the lowest price.
 Considering that it was a 3-hour flight for both ways, I was willing to pay for it.
 I then decided on the dates before making my booking.
 My initial plan was to spend a week in Japan; a few days in Tokyo and the other days in other cities, like Sapporo and Osaka.
 However, when Quality hunters invited me over to Helsinki for the workshop, I could not turn it down.
 Instead, I would spend that coming weekend over at Helsinki.
 So my trip became like this:

 MM02 ICN-KIX 4th September

 About ANA's website

-ANA's website is user-friendly and its one of the best out there.
+ANA's website is user-friendly and it is one of the best out there.
 On the 'Manage the booking' menu, you have the basic needs and that is to key in your information and request for special meals and preferred seat.
-There is a 3D map of the seat which I find it to be very interesting and of course if you are using an Iphone or Ipad, you can choose the html version.
+There is a 3D map of the seat which I find it to be very interesting and of course, if you are using an iPhone or Ipad, you can choose the HTML version.

 Works well on Ipad or mobile phones too!

 The mobile application for ANA is excellent.
-It works perfectly and its user-friendly too.
-You are able to do everything you need on the website, on your palm, its that simple.
+It works perfectly and it is user-friendly too.
+You are able to do everything you need on the website, on your palm, it is that simple.
 Have to give credit to the airline for that!